Vargodl/DVwords-WeekenStrung/README.md

 UrthDay

-Some words are explosive in the pregnant cauldron of meaning, fissioning AND fusing.
+Some words are explosive in the pregnant maelstrom of meaning, fissioning AND fusing.
 Kindle for brainfires.

 Brotherson